omnetpp/omnetpp/samples/database/README.txt

 Steps to get things up and running:

 1. First, you obviously need a working MySQL database.
-Make sure you can log in using the "mysql" console, and you can create tables, insert rows etc, using SQL.
+Make sure you can log in using the MySQL console ("mysql"), and you can create tables, insert rows etc using SQL.
 Also make sure that you have the necessary header files (mysql.h, etc) and libraries (libmysql.a/so) to build programs with MySQL access -- they are in the MySQL-devel packages on Linux.

 2. Take the given C++ sources, and compile+link them into your simulation.
    (Use Token Ring sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfiguration is for this model.)
    On Linux/Unix, you can also build a shared library, and have it loaded into the simulation dynamically (using the load-libs= omnetpp.ini entry) [1].
-To get the sources built, the MySQL includes AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysql).
+To get the sources built, the MySQL headers AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysql).

-3.
+3. Create the database tables: log in using the MySQL console, and copy/paste the contents of the scripts in sql/ into it.
+(Or use the "source <filename>" command at the mysql prompt.)
+If you want to try cMySQLNetBuilder or cMySQLConfiguration, fill in the database with the sample data by executing the *.sql files in the example subdirectories in much the same way.

+4. Adjust the database name, user, password and other connection properties in the ini files in the example directories.
+The full set of config options understood are documented in oppmysqlutils.h as:
+      [General]
+      mysql-host = <hostname>
+      mysql-user = <username>
+      mysql-password = <password>
+      mysql-database = <database-name>
+      mysql-port = <TCP-port-number>
+      mysql-socket = <unix-socket-name>
+      mysql-clientflag = <int>
+      mysql-use-pipe = <true/false>  # Windows named pipes
+      mysql-options-file = <MySQL-options-filename>
+   Not all of them make sense together and most have defaults; look up the MySQL documentation if in trouble.

+5. Run the simulation!
+If you get an "Error connecting to MySQL" error, go back to Step 4.
+Otherwise you should be able to query the data on the MySQL console, try e.g. "SELECT * FROM vector;"

-The "tokenring" one is only specific to that model in that the concrete module parameters in the config database are for that model.
-The easiest way to put another model's existing config file (say mymodel.ini) into the database is by adding include mymodel.ini into tokenring.ini, and mysqlconfiguration-dumpbootcfg in it.
+If you are interested in cMySQLConfiguration: The easiest way to put another model's existing config file (say mymodel.ini) into the database is by adding include mymodel.ini into tokenring.ini, and enabling mysqlconfiguration-dumpbootcfg in it.
 When you start the simulation, all ini file contents get dumped onto stdout in the form of SQL INSERT statements, which only have to be edited a bit.

 The code has been tested with MySQL 4.1.